opinionstage/opinionstage-wordpress-plugin/readme.txt

 With Opinion Stage you can create the following item formats: Poll, Poll Sets, Personality Quiz, Trivia Quiz, Survey, Slideshow, Form, Story Article, List.
 We are constantly adding additional interactive formats so stay tuned!

-= What is the difference between a Poll and a Survey =
+= What is the difference between a poll and a survey =

 Polls include one question and are used for getting a quick answer on a question.
 Polls are often used for gathering opinions, getting feedback, running contents & competitions and generating engagement.
 Surveys include multiple questions of different types.
 Surveys are often used to gather feedback and insights.
 If you are still unsure whether to use a poll or a survey, contact our support team and we'll be happy to help.